chef-boneyard/chef-web-docs-2016/docs_reference_resources/source/index.rst

 Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To reload a service based on a template **jamescott: WHAT DOES THIS ACTUALLY DO?**:
+To reload a service based on a template:

 .. code-block:: ruby